Keep your roof on. Keep water out.

 How long does a designation last?

-A designation lasts for five calendar years.
-At the end of that period, a re-designation inspection will be required to maintain the home’s current designation level.
-If there have been no substantial changes, the designation will be re-issued for another five year period.
+5 calendar years.
+At the end of that period, a re-designation inspection will be required to maintain the home or business’s current designation level.
+If there have been no substantial changes, the designation will be re-issued for another 5-year period.